CodepathFinalProject/Bibliophile/README.md

 * [x] To finish adding a book, User needs to enter in mandatory information (book condition, price)

 Details
-* [X] Selecting a book on his bookshelf takes User to the Details page, which displays book name, author, ISBN, description, cover picture, rating, owner's name and email id
+* [x] Selecting a book on his bookshelf takes User to the Details page, which displays book name, author, ISBN, description, cover picture, rating, owner's name and email id
 * [ ] User can edit the condition of his book or delete the book from his bookshelf
+* [x] Buyer can send an email to the seller to show interest in the book from details page

 Search
 * [x] User can see a Search page.
 User can search for books by keyword or ISBN number